langchain-ai/langchain/docs/api_reference/index.rst

 API Reference
 ==========================

-Full documentation on all methods, classes, and APIs in LangChain.
+| Full documentation on all methods, classes, and APIs in the LangChain Python package.

 .. toctree::
    :maxdepth: 1